 The holidays are a magical time of year, full of abundance.
 Longer to-go lists, gifts to give, more social events to attend, and full of traditions with family and friends.
 Most of the time holiday parties and traditions are centered around food.
 A meal typically brings us together and is filled with an abundance of food and dishes that we don’t normally eat on a daily basis.
-Understandably so, this can easily cause overeating, putting our health and goals on the backburner, or even trigger emotions of unease or anxiety.
+Understandably, this can easily cause overeating, putting our health and goals on the back-burner, or even trigger emotions of unease or anxiety.
 It can leave you questioning how to eat healthy at a holiday party?

 That truth is holiday parties don’t have to bring up anxiety or bring about overindulgence.
 While the party may be full of food that you do not eat daily, the beauty is just that – you don’t eat them daily.
 Holiday parties are can be completely manageable and enjoyable without leaving you feeling anxious, deprived, guilty or overly full.
 Here are my top tips for eating healthy at a holiday party (or any party!) so that you can feel confident and truly enjoy the food and people around you!

 1. Don’t skip meals prior to the party

 This is one of the worst things you can do the day of a party or holiday.
 Yes, in theory not eating prior to the party allows you to “save up” calories.
 But the reality is restriction mentality leads to bingeing.
 Not giving your body the proper fuel slows down your metabolism and essentially leaves you feeling lethargic and overly hungry.
 This in turn just sets you up for losing touch with your hunger cues causing you to easily overeat and a drastic spike in blood sugar.

 - Eat breakfast – aim to nourish your body as you normally would, starting with a balanced breakfast full of protein, healthy fats and fiber.
 If you need some ideas, check out the Nourished by Nutrition breakfast recipes.